A curriculum for mixed-age elementary grades by Dan Harper

 (2) The children can tune the instruments reasonably well by simply pulling all the corks out about the same amount; this makes it possible for them to tune the pipes without a reference note, should they accidentally bump one of the corks in or out

-Yes, you can make panpipes with more notes.
+Yes, you can make a pan flute with a greater range (more notes).
 But it will take longer than the time typically allotted in the Judean Village program, and it is a more challenging project.
-If you do have more time, and you want to make a more complicated set of pan pipes, I would suggest a A minor pentatonic scale covering one full octave — you can play some nice minor-key folk melodies on such a set of pan pipes.
+If you do have more time, and you want to make a pan flute with a greater range, I would suggest a A minor pentatonic scale covering one full octave — you can play some nice minor-key folk melodies on such a pan flute.

 The challenge in such a project is how to attach more than 3 pipes together.
 If you use electrician’s tape, you wind up with half a dozen layers of tape, which is kind of ugly — if you go this route, make a prototype before doing this with kids.

 You can also use other attachment methods such as tying with waxed linen thread.
 There are instructions for several workable joining methods on this Web page.
 However, alternative methods of joining pipes together take more time than you have in the Judean Village program.
 But if you have “advanced” apprentices, e.g. you include middle school kids in your program, this could become a very nice multi-week project.

 (You can of course use PVC cement and strips of PVC materials to glue the pipes together.
 If you do this, make sure you work in a well-ventilated area.
 Personally, I would be reluctant to use this method with children due to the toxicity of PVC cement.)